 4. Drive from Tampa Park to Siesta Beach

-Continue your road-trip to Siesta Beach.
+Continue your road-trip to visit the beautiful Sarasota Beaches.
 This drive will take around 1.5 hours.
 Enjoy a few relaxing days at the #1 Beach in the USA!
 This beach is particularly popular for wildlife spotting.
 Point of Rocks near crescent beach is a great place for snorekling.
 Unlike many reefs that require you to take a boat to access, you are able to snorkel at Point of Rocks right off the beach.
 Remember to BYO a snorkel.
 The area is also particularly well known for shell collecting.
 Turtle Beach is another popular Beach in the area.
 As the name suggests, you may be lucky enough to see some baby turtle hatchlings if you time your stay right.
 The turtle nesting and hatching season runs from May 1 to October 31.
-Following your stay at Siesta Beach, head back to Miami.
+Following your stay at Siesta Beach, consider stopping in at Marco Island before head back to Miami.
 The drive will take just under 4 hours.
 You may want to break up the journey with a stop to the Everglades.